 I visited at sunset and it was incredible seeing the colours, shadows and shapes change as the sun went down.
 You can climb all over the rocks but take good shoes and be careful because some places are quite steep and it would be easy to slip down.
 See more tips for visiting Skazka Canyon here.

 There’s also some cool craft displays that you can see, including the Kyzyl Tuu Yurt workshop where you can see how they build a yurt.
 You’ll also see lots of pretty felt rugs called shyrdaks all over Kyrgyzstan and you can watch a demonstration how this traditional, quintessential Kyrgyz handicraft is handmade from wool.
 You can also see an eagle hunting demonstration.

 About a half hour drive into the mountains is Boz Salkyn Jailoo yurt camp.
 It’s a lovely green summer pasture where you can stay with a family in the yurts, some people come here to stay for 10 day health retreat to drink fresh kymys (fermented horse milk) every 2 hours.

 You can also take a short hike or horse trek from here to Shatyly Panorama where you’ll get a stunning view looking down over Issyk Kul Lake.
 I did this at sunset on my last day and it was the perfect way to end my time explore Issyk Kul Lake.

-You can arrange all of these experiences at the Bokonbayevo CBT office in the centre of town or visit South Shore DMO for more info.
+You can also arrange all of these experiences at the Bokonbayevo CBT office in the centre of town or visit South Shore DMO for more info.
 This was also my base for my 3 day Panorama Tour horse trek – an amazing adventure where I climbed to 3,500 meters, enjoying amazing mountain views and staying in sheperds yurts.
 (Read more here)